CipherOne/swiftprotocol/README.md

 - [References](#references)

 ## Introduction
-The Universal Basic Income Church (UBIC), Universal Basic Income (UBI) and the Universal Basic Income Token (UBIT) must exist for humans and their world to continue to function as jobs continue to be replaced by AI and automation <sup>[[1]](#1)</sup>.
-In a world with more abundant human resources than ever before, many still struggle to make ends meet, and it is a primary directive of UBIC to ensure every human has access to the core necessities of life that inlcudes safe water, food, clothing and shelter.
-This Protocol is the framework for the non profit DAO purposed for distributing UBI to each Member through UBIC's innovative double helix cross-blockchain.
-The mass adoption of this Protocol will allow the progress of the Universal Basic Income to become realized by each Member of UBIC.
-This protocol has been designed with practical and proven solutions, with additional functionality to aid in its global adoption.
+The Universal Basic Income Church (UBIC), Universal Basic Income (UBI) and the Universal Basic Income Token (UBIT) must exist for humans to continue to function in our world as jobs are continually replaced by automation and artificial intelligence (AI)<sup>[[1]](#1)</sup>.
+There are more humans and human resources, less finite reosuces than ever before, and many struggle to eist let alone make ends meet; Therefore, it is the prime directive of UBIC to provide every human with and access to the core necessities of life that inlcudes clean water and air healthy food, renewable clothing, safe prodcuts and shelters constructed with renewable resources that inlcude hemp and structurally engineered hemp products realized through UBIC and UBIC's UBI.
+Through UBIC's prime directive,innovative double helix cross-blockchain architecture and this protocol, the perpetually growing UBIC will allow the swift progress of UBI to be realized by each Member of UBIC.

 ## Account Types
-To create the global electronic cryptocurrency capable of providing UBI to each Member, the following structure is established:
+To create the global electronic cryptocurrency providing UBI to each Member, the following structure is established:

-1. AI is the eventual generator of UBITs perpetually filling all UBIC Account(s).
+1. AI issues UBITs to each Member's account.
-2. Each Member is unique and is allowed to have one UBIC account for sendng/receiving UBITs.
+2. Each Member is unique and may have one UBIC account for sendng/receiving UBITs.
 3. Entity accounts must be permitted to exist for business, convenience and privacy reasons.
 4. The system must remain decentralized to avoid single points of failure and central control.
 5. Rules must be able to be modified over time to allow for the changing needs of an active economy.